cvakiitho/blog/_posts/2019-5-10-Dactyl-Manuform-part1.md

 - [Safari - Vimmy](https://gggritso.com/vimmy.safariextension/)
 - [VSCode - Vim](https://github.com/VSCodeVim/Vim)

-After a bit I realized how much time I really spend with my fingers on a keyboard. so why not but a bit of effort in researching better options
+After a bit I realized how much time I really spend with my fingers on a keyboard, and that it would be a good idea to put a bit of effort in searching for more ergonomic typing device.